Prajakta901/Youtube-Thumbnail-Preview-/README.md

 # YouTube UI Clone – Flutter

 A pixel-inspired recreation of the YouTube mobile homepage, built with Flutter.
-Users can upload a thumbnail image, add a title, description, and channel name, then instantly preview how the video card would look in a real YouTube feed — complete with a night-mode theme.
+Users can upload a thumbnail image,title, , and channel name, then instantly preview how the video card would look in a real YouTube feed — complete with a night-mode theme.